LSPosed/MagiskOnWSALocal/docs/README.md

       Ready to use right out of the box.

-    `run.sh` will handle all dependencies automatically.
+    `./run.sh` will handle all dependencies automatically.

     No need to type any commands.